Jacobus Sinapius: Biography

 He died in 1622, from a horse-fall that he had suffered a year before.
-Two days before his death he was moved to the Clementinum at the care of the Jesuits, and left them the sum of 50,000 gold coins and his Mělník estate.
+Two days before his death he was moved to the Clementinum in the care of the Jesuits, and left them the sum of 50,000 gold coins and his Mělník estate.
 He is buried in the Church of St. Salvator in the Clementinum.

 Writings

-In 1609 he published a pro-Catholic pamphlet which saw several reprintings.
+In 1609 Sinapius published a pro-Catholic pamphlet which saw several reprintings.
 According to a 1777 source, he had written several manuscripts on chemistry and botany.

 Connection to the Voynich manuscript

-Book dealer Wilfrid Voynich saw Jakub's name and title at the bottom of the first page of the Voynich manuscript.
-Voynich saw the faint writing later revealed as Jacobus Sinapius (Jacobus Hořčický de Tepenec), Voynich subsequently used many chemicals to make it clearer but failed.
-It was later revealed by ultraviolet light and has been compared with other samples of his signature.
-Jakub is thus the second person known to have owned the Voynich manuscript after Emperor Rudolf II.
-Its attested provenance begins with him, since the story that it was owned by Emperor Rudolf II rests on a single piece of unsubstantiated hearsay, related at second hand in a letter to Athanasius Kircher.
+Book dealer Wilfrid Voynich saw Sinapius's name and title at the bottom of the first page of the Voynich manuscript.
+Voynich saw the faint writing and subsequently used chemicals to make it clearer but failed.
+It was later revealed by ultraviolet light to be Sinapius's signature and has been compared with other samples.
+Sinapius is thus the second person known to have owned the Voynich manuscript after Emperor Rudolf II.
+Its attested provenance begins with him, since the story that it was owned by Emperor Rudolf II rests on a single piece of unsubstantiated hearsay, related second hand in a letter to Athanasius Kircher.